 Juan Londono - Service Desk Analyst

 Daniel Gainey - Network Architect

-Anthony Tesoriero - Manager of Service Desk
+Anthony Tesoriero - Manager of Service Desk and Support

 Kaiser Permanente Business Continuity Program Implementation